 4. Support getting online (residents will be linked in with the Council’s digital inclusion team)

-Online: An online form will be available at https://www.manchester.gov.uk/helpinghands for those who do not wish to contact by phone.
-The advice line will also have its own web page that will have links to information of how residents are able to access support. https://www.manchester.gov.uk/helpinghands
+Online: An online form will be available at Helping Hands for those who do not wish to contact by phone.
+The advice line will also have its own web page that will have links to information of how residents are able to access support.

 Any Manchester resident (over 18 years) who is struggling to pay for data on their device can now get a free SIM that comes loaded with free data.
-SIMS come with free internet access for a total of 6 months, no monthly top up required.
-All you have to do is call into your local library.
+SIMS come with free internet access for a total of 6 months, no monthly top-up required.

 Free warm spaces in libraries across Manchester: